libliflin/safeql/Relational Query Processor/Query Optimizer/README.md

 5. Auto-Tuning Feedback loop.
 All estimations and planning need to be consistently checked and explored.
 --1.
 What if there was an index?
 --2.
 Is the current model of the hardware costs accurate?
+6. Cacheing.
+Best computation is one you don't have to do.

+ALL OF THE ABOVE NEEDS TO BE ABLE TO BE COMPLETELY CONTROLLED WITH OPTIMIZER HINTS.